UviDTE-UviSpace/uvispace-documentation/Introduction.rst

 The *uvirobot* package consist in 2 callable scripts:

-- **messenger.py** stablishes the communication to the specified UGV, using the ZigBee protocol.
-Thus, prior runnning it an XBee module has to be connected to the PC, and another one to the Arduino board serial port, and both configured accordingly.
-Once the communication is stablished, the module *listens* to speed set points and send them to the UGV.
+- **messenger.py** establishes the communication to the specified UGV, using the ZigBee protocol.
+Thus, prior running it an XBee module has to be connected to the PC, and another one to the Arduino board serial port, and both configured accordingly.
+Once the communication is established, the module *listens* to speed set points and send them to the UGV.
 When the execution is cancelled, a plot with the delay times is obtained and then the program ends.
 - **controller.py** *listens* to input UGV position values and destination coordinates, calculates the UGV optimal path, and finally outputs the speed set points needed to achieve the planned path.

 Moreover, there are 5 importable libraries inside the *uvirobot* package:

 - **path_tracker.py** contains a class whose methods calculate an UGV's path points, once given a position and destination, and then stores them in an attribute.
 - **plotter.py** contains functions used to construct a graph with a predefined format.
 It is designed to map the calculated vs. real path of an UGV, and the delay times.
-- **robot.py** contains the *RobotController()* class, where each instantiated object represents an UGV, and stablishes the upper interface for working with its speed values.
+- **robot.py** contains the *RobotController()* class, where each instantiated object represents an UGV, and establishes the upper interface for working with its speed values.
 - **serialcomm.py** contains the *SerMesProtocol()* class, which is a child of the built-in python *pyserial* class.
 It defines a serial protocol, which will be used by the XBee modules for communicating the CPU with an UGV.
 - **speedtransform.py** contains the *Speed()* class, for dealing with operations related to the speed values, such as transform between different scales or ensuring that the values are between valid boundaries.